Eighteenmile Creek AOC

 Overview

 The Eighteenmile Creek Area of Concern (AOC) is in western New York State along the southern shore of Lake Ontario in Niagara County.
-The Eighteenmile Creek AOC encompasses the lower portion of Eighteenmile Creek, from the base of Burt Dam to Olcott Harbor at the outlet to Lake Ontario.
+The AOC encompasses the lower portion of Eighteenmile Creek, from the base of Burt Dam to Olcott Harbor at the outlet to Lake Ontario.

 Beneficial Use Impairments